Seven Steps To Great Roses

 Prepare Your Soil With Loving Care

 We recommend using 1-2-3 when you plant.
-That means mix Master Nursery Bumper Crop (enriched organic compost blend) in the hole, mix in Master Nursery Master Start (starter fertilizer) with soil, and soak the root ball with Master Nursery Root Master B-1 (rooting enhancer).
+That means mix Master Nursery Bumper Crop (enriched organic compost blend) in the hole, mix in Master Nursery Bumper Crop Starter Fertilizer with soil, and soak the root ball with Bonide Root & Grow (rooting enhancer).
 We double the guarantee when you buy these ingredients and use them.
 Feeding your roses every 2 weeks with Bud and Bloom until early fall will give you gorgeous roses.

 Plant Them The Right Depth